TarVK/model-react/README.md

 </details>

-<details><summary>Combining data (transformers)</summary>
+<details><summary>Combining/transforming data</summary>
-We can easily combine data of different data sources in this system, everything will behave as if it's only a single source.
+We can easily combine and 'post process' (transform) data of different data sources in this system, everything will behave as if it's only a regular source.

 ```jsx
 import React from "react";